-It is said to be one of the most remarkable relationships between humans and wild elephants ever documented.
+Sharon's relationship with these elephants is said to be one of the most remarkable relationships between humans and wild elephants ever documented anywhere in the world.
+Screen Africa describes the documentary as "unforgettable" and "touching and profound".
+Intrepid Explorer magazine calls it 'riveting' and 'graphic and powerful'.
+When it screened on French television its title was change to 'The Elephant Guardian' (La Gardienne Des Elephants).
 Television rights are being sold by its owner, Natural History Unit Africa (based in Cape Town), and their world-wide distributor, Powercorp International Ltd (based in the UK).

 … I knew that something unbelievably preposterous would eventually happen, since the year to date had been relatively uneventful.
 Despite the beauty and the fun times, absurd events had, in actual fact, been the yearly norm for me since my 2001 arrival in the Hwange bush.
 This particular incident happened in 2008, and by then I was becoming quite accustomed to the ridiculous.